Appearance and character of Wolfgang Amadeus Mozart: Personality and beliefs

 As numerous testimonies of the time claim, the most characteristic trait of Mozart's personality was his optimism.
 When the English musician and publisher couple Vincent and Mary Novello interviewed Constanze in 1829 and asked her about her husband's character, she replied without hesitation: "He was always cheerful."

 Most researchers point to Mozart's childish and even somewhat irresponsible character, which led him, at times, to make impulsive decisions.
 This idea is supported in a text written in 1792 by Maria Anna Mozart, Wolfgang's sister, for the future biography of Friedrich Schlichtegroll:

 Except for his music he remained a child, and this is the main characteristic of the dark side of his personality: he always needed a father, a mother or someone to look after him; he was incapable of managing money; he married, against his father's will, a young woman who was not at all suitable for him, and hence the great disorder in his home during and after his death.

 Mozart was also described by his contemporaries as a hospitable man, generous, jealous of his own genius and a workaholic.
 On the other hand, he had great self-esteem and could, at times, come across as somewhat proud.
 Although he was not endowed with great physiological strength, he reached his last days with surprising fortitude in every respect.
 He was outgoing, sociable and nonconformist, since he refused to accept the "status" of servants that musicians had at the time, which caused him no small amount of trouble in the course of his existence.

+Although, in some cases, heavily doubted and scrutinized, a crucial aspect in understanding Mozart's personality derives from the writings of Friedrich Rochlitz, who edited and compiled anecdotes for the first volume of the Breitkopf & Härtel publication Allgemeine musikalische Zeitung.
+These anecdotes, sourcing information from Schlichtegroll's obituary in 1793, material provided by Nannerl, the family archives, and first-hand recounts from Salzburg trumpeter Johann Andreas Schachtner.
+Many of the anecdotes, whether apocryphal or not, display a particular dissatisfaction that Mozart held for inadequate or misjudged performances of his works.
+Based on Rochlitz and Otto Jahn's confirmation of said story, the concert given by Mozart at the Gewandhaus on 12 May 1789 was subject to an apparent "experiment" that the composer played with the orchestra at his disposal.
+According to Rochlitz, Mozart: